TerryLoc/wine-bar-project/README.md

     ]
     ```

-3. **Configure Static Files Storage**:
-    Set the `STATICFILES_STORAGE` to use WhiteNoise's storage backend:
-    ```python
-    STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage"
-    ```

-4. **Collect Static Files**:
+3. **Collect Static Files**:
     Run the `collectstatic` command to gather all static files into the `STATIC_ROOT` directory:
     ```sh
     python manage.py collectstatic
     ```

-By following these steps, WhiteNoise will handle serving your static files efficiently and securely in a production environment.
+By following these steps, WhiteNoise will handle your static files efficiently and securely.

 <hr>